dhruv3/express-playground/Notes.md

     * Routing: app.route.
 Provides routing interface for requests via HTTP verbs.
 * Express has `set` method for configuring application setting.
 Example of settings: case-sensitive routing, views, query parser.

+# Request API
+* Request API provides props and methods for handling: query/url strings, http headers, params, cookies.
+* Common props in `req` object are body, cookies, params.
+Similarly req methods are get, is and params.

+# Response API
+* Response API provides props and methods for replying to client requests.
+* Props in `res` object are headersSent and locals.

+# Routing in Express
+* Routing is handled via `Router` object.
+Route paths are configured and handled via Router methods.

 # Reference
 * [Middleware Defintion in SO](https://stackoverflow.com/questions/7337572/what-does-middleware-and-app-use-actually-mean-in-expressjs)